kadajnanadeepika-245/MSD_AgriCart_Login-Signup-Page/README.md

-# 🌾 MSD_AgriCart – Login & Signup Page
+# 🌾 MSD_AgriKart – Login & Signup Page

-A clean, modern, and responsive authentication page designed for **MSD_AgriCart**, offering farmers, buyers, and sellers a secure and seamless way to access their accounts.
+A clean, modern, and responsive authentication page designed for **MSD_AgriKart**, offering farmers, buyers, and sellers a secure and seamless way to access their accounts.
 Built with **HTML** and **CSS**, it features stylish backgrounds, glassmorphic forms, and a mobile-friendly layout for quick registration and login.

 ---